shunjiw/Notes/Machine learning/GLM.md

 * The independence of the features.
   - If the predictors are linear dependent, the design matrix becomes singular so that the least square estimate becomes highly sensitive to random errors.
 This’s called multicollinearity.

+### Ridge Regression

+Ridge regreesion minimizes the penalized residual sum of squares: MSE + lambda * l2_norm of coefficients.
+Lambda is the complexity parameter which controls the amount of shrinkage.
+The larger the lambda, the larger the amount of the shrinkage.

+When there are collinearities in the linear regression, the coefficients are poorly fitted and show high variance.
+But shrinkage method can solve this problem.
+Need to standardize the input and the intercept term is out of the penalty.

+### Lasso

+The Lasso is a linear model that estimates sparse coefficients, which minimizes the penalized residual sum of squares: MSE + lambda * l1_norm of coefficients.
+It is useful in some contexts due to its tendency to prefer solutions with fewer non-zero coefficients, effectively reducing the number of features upon which the given solution is dependent.

+#### How to set lambda in Lasso?
+* By cross validation
+* By AIC or BIC